Self-Determination: (605) 226-7426

-In 1975, the United States Congress enacted the Indian Self-Determination and Education Assistance Act (the Act), Pub.
-L. 93-638.
+In 1975, the United States Congress enacted the Indian Self-Determination and Education Assistance Act, Public Law 93-638.
 The Act allowed for Indian tribes to have greater autonomy and to have the opportunity to assume the responsibility for programs and services administered to them on behalf of the Secretary of the Interior through contractual agreements.
 The Act assured that Indian tribes had paramount involvement in the direction of services provided by the Federal government in an attempt to target the delivery of such services to the needs and desires of the local communities.
-In the Act, Congress declared its commitment to maintaining the unique and continuing relationship with Indian tribes through the new policy of self-determination.
-The strengthening of this relationship provided a methodical evolution of federal dominance to an improved and effective Indian involvement in the development and management of programs.